Remote Worker's Guide to Malibu

 Just a 25 minute commute from Los Angeles, and running along the Pacific Coast Highway, is the beachfront city of Malibu.
 Scenic in every direction, you'll see the beach on one side, and the Sant Monica mountains on the other.
 The city can be divided into three main areas, all stretching along the Pacific Coast Highway: Western, Central and Eastern.
 Here are a few noteable areas:

 With all of the ingredients for a perfect beach day (think: surf, volleyball nets, picnic tables, food stalls, and more), Zuma is the place to go to spend a day at the beach.
 It boasts almost two miles of sandy beach, and is the epitome of classic Malibu.
-It also happens to be home to Outsite.
 The nieghborhood is tranquil and residential, with impressive mid century homes and ample access to hiking and horseback riding trails.
 It's close proximity to Zuma Beach, makes it especially appealing to surfers.
 Nearby Trancas Country Market features a collection of restaurants, boutique shops, and grocery stores.

 Point Dume (Central)